Eastern Newt

 Habitat:

-Occupy small, permanent ponds with aquatic vegetation.
-Will also occur in temporary ponds, shallows of large lakes, and in river sloughs and backwaters.
-Terrestrial efts usually will be found under cover objects (such as bark or rotting logs) in wooded areas near breeding ponds.
+Inhabit small, permanent ponds with ample aquatic vegetation.
+Can also occur in temporary ponds, shallows of large lakes, and in river sloughs and backwaters.
+Terrestrial efts are usually found in wooded areas near breeding ponds utilizing rotting logs, boards and other natural and unnatural cover objects for refuge.

 Adult Coloration:

-Aquatic adults are olive, greenish brown, or reddish brown from above, with small black spots over the back and tail.
-Depending on subspecies there may be a row of red spots along each side, sometimes with black border.
-Usually dark stripe though eye.
-Throat and belly yellow with tiny black dots.
+Aquatic adults are olive, greenish-brown, or reddish-brown from above with small black dots on the back and tail.
+Depending on the subspecies there may be a row of red spots along each side, sometimes with black borders.
+Usually a dark stripe through the eye.
+The throat and belly are yellow with tiny black dots.

 Adult Characteristics:

-Skin appears dull and is not slimy.
-In some populations, breeding adults retain external gills (this retention of larval characteristics is known as neoteny).
-Aquatic adult males develop high, rounded tail fins that extend to a point in front of the hindlegs during the breeding season.
-Females have straighter fins that extend to a point behind the hindlegs.
-Males also have thicker hindlegs than females, with rough black ridges on inner thighs and black nubs on the toes.
+Skin is dull and not slimy.
+Some populations retain external gills (known as neoteny).
+Breeding, aquatic adult males develop high, rounded tail fins that extend to a point in front of the hind legs.
+Females have straighter fins that extend to a point in front of the hind legs.
+Males have thicker hind legs than females with rough, black ridges on the inner thighs and black nubs on the toes.

 Juvenile Characteristics:

-Juvenile Eastern Newts are known as efts, and are fully terrestrial.
-This is a unique life history among Michigan’s salamanders, where eggs hatch in an aquatic environment, larvae develop into terrestrial juveniles, and then these grow into aquatic breeding adults.
-Efts are usually red, orange, or reddish brown above with a light yellow belly.
+A unique life history among Michigan salamander species where eggs are hatched in aquatic habitats, larvae develop into terrestrial juveniles and grow into aquatic breeding adults.
+Juveniles are known as efts that are fully terrestrial.
+Efts are usually red, orange, or reddish-brown from above with a light-yellow belly.
 The skin is rough and bumpy.
-Tails round in cross section.
-Efts that are developing into aquatic adults may be darker and appear intermediate in body shape and color.
-Occasionally adults will transform into terrestrial forms to transfer breeding pools, but these are larger (efts range from 1.4 – 3.4” in length).
+The tail is round in cross section.
+Efts that are developing into aquatic adults appear darker and as an intermediate in body shape and color.
+Adults may occasionally transform into the terrestrial form to transfer between ponds.

 Larvae Characteristics:

-Larvae are usually grayish or olive brown with black spots, have one or two rows of light yellow spots on each side, and black stripes running through the eyes.
-Head becomes narrower toward the nose, appearing wedge-shaped.
-Tail fins extend up the back.
+Typically, grayish to olive-brown with black spots, have one or two rows of light yellowish spots on each side and a black stripe running through the eyes.
+The head narrows toward the nose appearing wedge-shaped.
+Tail fins that extend up the back.

 Species Confused With:

-Unlikely to be confused with other salamanders in the region due to its distinctive coloration, bumpy skin, and distinct terrestrial and aquatic forms
+Unlikely to be confused with other salamanders in the region due to the distinctive coloration, bumpy-skin, and distinct terrestrial and aquatic forms.

 Distinction between subspecies:

-Two subspecies are found in Michigan.
-Red-spotted Newts (N. viridescens viridescens) usually have two rows of black-bordered red or orange spots on the back, both as efts and adults.
-The Central Newt (N. viridescens louisianensis) is smaller, and red spots either lack black borders or are completely absent.
+Two subspecies found in Michigan.
+Red-spotted Newts (N. viridescens viridescens) have two rows of black-bordered red or orange spots on the back, both as efts and adults.
+The Central Newt (N. viridescens louisianensis) is smaller and red spots either lack the black borders or are completely absent.

 References: